 If a call goes out for fire suppression, the camp is ready.
 Last year, a large fire near the camp found them acting as the staging area.

 “We had 12 strike teams here,” Officer Conner said.
-“We don’t do mobile kitchens like some of the other camps so our guys ran the kitchen the entire time.
-We fed the crews here with the camp’s kitchen.
+“We don’t do mobile kitchens like some of the other camps so our guys ran the kitchen the entire time, feeding the crews here with the camp’s kitchen.
 It was amazing to watch that many people walking through this camp.
 That includes Cal FIRE, forestry, volunteers and CDCR.”

 The kitchen crew gets a dorm area much closer to their workplace, separated from the rest of the men.